FACT VS. FICTION

 Does chloramine increase the chance of lead poisoning due to leaching from household plumbing?

-No. Proper corrosion control is always the key to reducing the risk of lead leaching, and Pennsylvania American Water has extensive experience in this field.
+No. Proper corrosion control is always the key to reducing the risk of lead leaching, and New Jersey American Water has extensive experience in this field.
 In fact, when the Washington D.C. water system had issues with lead and a lack of proper corrosion control with chlorine – before it made the transition to chloramine, the EPA called our parent company, American Water, to help resolve the issue.
 Our environmental experts assisted Washington D.C. officials in developing the solution – a phosphate-based corrosion inhibitor.
-Pennsylvania American Water’s West Shore treatment plants have used a zinc and phosphate-based inhibitor since 1992, so no new additives are necessary for the transition.
-Therefore, chloramine will not create lead-related issues on the West Shore.

 New Jersey American Water practices corrosion control at all of its water treatment facilities, and is in compliance at all systems with the Federal and State Lead and Copper regulation.

 Should I be concerned about washing open wounds with chloraminated water?

 No. Water disinfected with chloramine is no different than using chlorinated water to cleanse a wound.
 Virtually no water comes into direct contact with the bloodstream, so there is no harm.